Majeed-hub/practice-repo/READ-ME.md

-This is just a practive repo made during Git Course on Coursera
+This is just a practce repo made during Git Course on Coursera

+I am editing this file with nano